BlankWheein/Local-Kafka-Test/README.md

 # Protobuf
 Both the Consumer and Producer are using Protobuf for the serialization, when the producer sends a message it will convert it into Protobuf byte array before sending.
 When the Consumer consumes a message it will convert the byte array into the original class.

+# Avro
+Added support for the use of Avro by switching out the Serializer class